lucaso19891019/IMEXLB-1.0/README.md

 ```

 ## License
-IMEXLB is released under the BSD 3-clause license (see LICENSE file).
+IMEXLBM is released under the BSD 3-clause license (see LICENSE file).
 All new contributions must be made under the BSD 3-clause license.

 ## Acknowledgments
 This research was supported by the Exascale Computing Project (17-SC-20-SC), a joint project of the U.S. Department of Energy's Office of Science and National Nuclear Security Administration, responsible for delivering a capable exascale ecosystem, including software, applications, and hardware technology, to support the nation's exascale computing imperative.